 Genetic testing is the only way to provide your veterinarian with this clinical tool.

 Veterinarians may recommend blood work to establish a baseline ALT value for healthy dogs with one or two copies of this variant.

-If Winston inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
-We also include all of the variants that we tested Winston for that we did not detect the risk variant for.A genetic test is not a diagnosis
+If Buddy inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
+We also include all of the variants that we tested Buddy for that we did not detect the risk variant for.A genetic test is not a diagnosis

 This genetic test does not diagnose a disease.
 Please talk to your vet about your dog’s genetic results, or if you think that your pet may have a health condition or disease.

-Winston did not have the variants that we tested for, that are relevant to his breed:
+Buddy did not have the variants that we tested for, that are relevant to his breeds:

-Winston did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Winston’s breed may not yet be known.
+Buddy did not have the variants that we tested for, in the following conditions that the potential effect on dogs with Buddy’s breeds may not yet be known.

 Our genetic COI measures the proportion of your dog’s genome (her genes) where the genes on the mother’s side are identical by descent to those on the father’s side.
 The higher your dog’s coefficient of inbreeding (the percentage), the more inbred your dog is.